SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

     * [Ionide](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp): Provides F# support to Code.
     * [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp): Provides .NET Core debugging support.

-#### Debug the Server
+### Debug the Server

 1. Click the debug icon on the left hand side, or hit `ctrl+shift+d` to open the debug pane.
 2. In the bar with the play error, where it says "No Configurations", use the dropdown to select ".NET 5 and .NET Core".
 In the dialog that pops up, select  "Server.Fsproj: Server"
 3. Hit F5

 The server is now running.
 You can use the bar at the top of your screen to pause, restart or kill the debugger

-#### 5. Debug the Client
+### Debug the Client

 1. Start the Client by running `dotnet fable watch -o output -s --run npx vite` from `<repo root>/src/Client/`.
 2. Open the Command Palettek using `ctrl+shift+p` and run `Debug: Open Link`.
 3. When prompted for a url, type `http://localhost:8080/`.
 This will launch a browser which is pointed at the URL and connect the debugger to it.
-4. You can now set breakpoints in by opening files via the "Loaded Scrips" tab in the debugger; setting breakpoints in files opened from disk does NOT work.
+4. You can now set breakpoints in your F# code by opening files via the "Loaded Scrips" tab in the debugger; setting breakpoints in files opened from disk does NOT work.

 > If you find that your breakpoints aren't being hit, try stopping the Client, disconnecting the debugger and re-launching them both.